canalplus/rx-player/API.md

 * `options.transportOptions`

   Object which is used as a parameter of the transport method each time the player is instanciated.

-* `options.directFile`

-  Boolean allowing to specify the stream URL given as parameter of `loadVideo` should be used without using `MediaSource` interface.

 * `options.initVideoBitrate` / `options.initAudioBitrate`